FredHutch/tfcb_2022/lectures/lecture04/README.md

 More sophisticated examples will use a workflow manager like Snakemake to automate builds.
 For example:

 * Alistair Russell and Jesse Bloom's recent work on single-cell sequencing of influenza: [github.com/jbloomlab/IFNsorted_flu_single_cell/](https://github.com/jbloomlab/IFNsorted_flu_single_cell/)
+* John Huddelston's influenza forecasting work: [github.com/blab/flu-forecasting](https://github.com/blab/flu-forecasting) (this also provides a Conda environment for better reproducibility)

 With GitHub as lingua franca for reproducible research, there are now services built on top of this model.
 For example:

 * [Zenodo](https://zenodo.org/) allows you to mint DOIs from GitHub releases.
 * In [github.com/cboettig/noise-phenomena](https://github.com/cboettig/noise-phenomena), Carl Boettiger provides `.Rmd` of code, but also uses [Binder](https://mybinder.org/) to launch an interactive RStudio session.
 Binder is described in more detail [here](https://elifesciences.org/labs/a7d53a88/toward-publishing-reproducible-computation-with-binder).
 * We've built [Nextstrain](https://nextstrain.org) to look for results files in public GitHub repos to provide interactive figures.
-For example [nextstrain.org/community/blab/zika-colombia](https://nextstrain.org/community/blab/zika-colombia) provides an interactive visualization of Allison Black's paper on [Zika in Colombia](https://bedford.io/papers/black-zika-in-colombia/).
+For example [nextstrain.org/community/blab/zika-colombia](https://nextstrain.org/community/blab/zika-colombia) provides an interactive visualization directly from files hosted on GitHub at [github.com/blab/zika-colombia/](https://github.com/blab/zika-colombia/).

 ### Project communication